ryantgyi/AWS-Cloud-DVWA-ELK-Stack-Project/README.md

   -   Open your downloads folder and open the file titled "Windows" with the type "Remote Desktop Connection".
   -   Paste your copied password into the prompt and connect to your windows machine.

-Now that we are in Windows, we need to disable some security settings to download Chrome and effectively see our servies (they do not run on IE)
+Now that we are in Windows, we need to disable some security settings to download Chrome and effectively see our services (they do not run on IE)
   -   Once your desktop loads, open "Server Manager"
   -   Click on "Local server".
   -   Find the setting titled "IE Enhanced Security Configuration"